cornelisser/TriloTracker/documentation/effects.md

 #### <a name='eby---brightness'></a>EBy    -     Brightness
 [FM only]

 y value changes  TL (Total Level) of the modulator up or down until the software voice number is changed.
 Values $0..$7 are positive values and values $8..$F are negative values (-1..-7).
 Brightness only works on the software voice of the YM2413.
 Not the hardware voices ($1-$f).
+And the value is valid for the all tracks/channels playing this software voice.
+Using this effect command on the same row multiple times will accumulate the effect.